Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ### Edit The Filesystem

 With a Linux computer system or Virtual Machine its possible to mount the root filesystem that was backed up and make changes.
-In the below example we was using a kali virtual machine inside of virtual box.
+In the below example we was using a Kali virtual machine inside of Virtual Box.
 We also mapped a temp share to are Desktop where we had the mtkclient directory which the backup of the ```system.img``` was saved.
 Please note we also made a copy of this file as it will be edited when you mount and any miss haps could result in a broken filesystem.
 If you have any problem please remeber you can always restore the device with the backup created at the start of the project.